COPA-DATA/service-engine-linux-how-to/Readme.md

 # zenon Service Engine on Linux - Getting Started

-This guide guides you through the initial installation and configuration of the zenon Service Engine on Linux.
+This guide helps you with the initial installation and configuration of the zenon Service Engine on Linux.

 ## Requirements

 - Ubuntu 22.04 or Rasperry Pi OS (bullseye)
-    - amd64 or ARM64 only
+    - amd64 or AARCH64 only
     - Raspberry PI model 4B or newer
+    - Root permissions
+    - A working internet connection
-    - If you have the need for a different Linux distribution, please contact pm@copadata.com or sales@copadata.com
+    - If you have the need for a different Linux distribution, please contact pm@copadata.com

+- A machine with the zenon License Manager installed and an available network license
+    - Make sure to have a suitable license with the desired functionality (drivers, process gateways) for the intended use case
+    - This machine acts as license server and the license needs to be shared for network access.
+Therefore this machine must be accessible from the Linux machine in order to retrieve a license.
+    - See [zenon Online Help](https://onlinehelp.copadata.com/) in the licensing section for more information on this topic

-- Existing installation of the zenon IIoT Services version 12.0 or later
+- An optional installation of the zenon IIoT Services version 12.0 or later is recommended and used in this guide
     - It does not matter if the installation is done using Windows or Docker.
     - Have a look at the [zenon Online Help](https://onlinehelp.copadata.com/) and the *Getting Started Guide for zenon IIoT Services*

-- A machine with the zenon License Manager installed and an available netork license
-    - see [zenon Online Help](https://onlinehelp.copadata.com/) in the licensing section for more information on this topic
+- Your engineering machine running Windows and zenon Engineering Studio 12
+    - Ensure to have the Device Management Interface Components Version 12 installed, which are available on the zenon 12 installation media.

 # Installation steps

+The following steps will guide you step-by-step through the installation procedure.
-Login to the Linux machine by means of a physical keyboard, mouse and display, or just connect to it using a remote shell using ssh.
+1. Login to the Linux machine by means of a physical keyboard, mouse and display, or just connect to it using a remote shell using ssh.
+Typically a user account with root permissions is required to perform the installation steps.
-The following steps will guide you step-by-step through the installation procedures.
-Ensure to configure the correct repository based on your Linux installation.
+2. Ensure to configure the correct repository based on your Linux installation.

 ## Add repository on Ubuntu
 Follow theses steps to add COPA-DATA's APT repository on Ubuntu